Rise to Success: Career Highlights of Willie Nelson

 1955: First Recordings at KBOP

-In 1955, Willie Nelson made his first two recordings, "The Storm Has Just Begun" and "When I've Sung My Last Hillbilly Song", using the equipment at KBOP where he worked as a DJ.
+In 1955, Willie Nelson made his first two recordings, "The Storm Has Just Begun" and "When I've Sung My Last Hillbilly Song", at KBOP in Pleasanton, Texas.

-In 1956, Willie Nelson made his first record release, "No Place for Me", that included Leon Payne's "Lumberjack" on the B-side, but the recording failed.
+In 1956, Willie Nelson made his first record, "No Place for Me", with "Lumberjack" on the B-side, but the recording failed to gain traction.
+He was working as a radio announcer and singing in clubs at that time.

 1960: Move to Nashville and Meeting Hank Cochran